Linden Observatory Complex: Kenneth Beames

 At the end of the war Beames took steps to finally locate and assemble his 24-inch telescope in a suitable place away from the light pollution afforded by Sydney.
 It was first assembled in a sliding roof observatory building at Lisarow near Gosford in 1946 but the clouded night skies experienced there prompted Beames to purchase land at Linden in the Blue Mountains in 1948.
 The square brick base of the observatory building was built by his friend and fellow member of the British Astronomical Association, Albert York who was a builder by trade.

 Over the next ten years Beams designed and built the dome, and the electrical control systems including winding his own specialised motors.
 He built most of the machinery and equipment necessary to assist in the construction of the telescope which was housed in three workshops on site.
 Finally by 1959, the 24 inch telescope was installed in the observatory building and made operational.

 Beames had an association with those at the Mt.
 Stromlo observatory although there are few records of this visit to Linden by Bart Bok, and a letter from Mt Stromlo (Cyril Jackson) asking for help constructing a mounting for the "Ross Camera" to be used in production of a Star Catalogue.
 The letter states in part "I thought you the most likely person, knowledgeable and practical who could provide me with some ideas" and "you know that I was very impressed with the quality of your work and enterprise, and our observatory would like to keep in contact with you".
 It is not known whether Mr Beames was able to make the mounting or not.

-There is evidence from letters from the CSIRO, of Mr Beames lending the CSIRO Physics laboratory parabolic mirrors for ongoing experimental use.
+There is evidence from letters from the CSIRO, of Beames lending the CSIRO Physics laboratory parabolic mirrors for ongoing experimental use.

 While Beames' telescope attracted much interest from amateur and professional astronomers who assumed the optics to be first class due to his experience manufacturing optics during World War II no one else was allowed access to the telescope until the 1980s.
 This was when Wayne Orchiston, then working at Mt Stromlo Observatory and close friend, was allowed to make a number of observations in return for re-silvering the telescope's mirrors.
 Orchiston's observations confirmed the fine quality of the optics and the power of the instrument and further advanced the respect of both his amateur and professional colleagues.